NIAMS Guidance for New COVID-19 Research and Supplemental Funding

 Some of these flexibilities include:

-For Phased awards (e.g. K22, K99) and other training, fellowship and career development awards where extensions are usually limited, NIH will consider extensions that are made by request from the Principal Investigator and the Authorized Organization Representative (AOR).
-Each of these extension requests made to NIAMS will be considered on a case by case basis.
+No Cost Extensions: For Phased awards (e.g. K99) and other training, fellowship and career development awards where extensions are usually limited, NIH will consider extensions that are made by request from the Principal Investigator and the Authorized Organization Representative (AOR).
+Recipients may also submit prior approval requests for second no-cost extensions.
+These requests must include a justification outlining the impact of COVID-19 on the recipient’s training and career development activities and will be considered by the funding IC(s) on a case by case basis.

 This also applies to circumstances when NIAMS K99 recipients are not able to transition to an R00 award due to COVID-19.
 NIAMS will consider extensions for obtaining faculty positions.
 Requests should be made for up to 12 months with each increment.